Tethered vs Untethered EV Chargers in the UK: 2026 Guide

 What Is a Tethered EV Charger?

 A tethered EV charger is a unit that comes with a charging cable permanently attached.
 Once installed, charging is straightforward: park the car, take the cable from the charger and plug it directly into the vehicle.
-No need to retrieve or store separate equipment, which is why tethered chargers remain the most common choice for UK home installations.
+There is no need to retrieve or store separate equipment, which is why tethered chargers remain the most common choice for UK home installations.

 Most tethered chargers use a Type 2 connector, which is standard across the majority of modern electric vehicles in the UK.
-The fixed cable is usually between 5 and 7.5 metres long, designed to comfortably reach a car parked on a driveway.
-The trade-off is flexibility — the charger is locked to a specific connector type and cable length, and if the cable is damaged, repair or replacement can be more involved than with a detachable lead.
+The fixed cable is usually between 5 and 7.5 metres long, designed to reach a car parked on a driveway comfortably.
+The trade-off is flexibility.
+The charger is locked to a specific connector type and cable length.
+In addition, if the cable is damaged, repair or replacement can be more involved than with a detachable lead.

 What Is an Untethered EV Charger?